 (3) A warden’s court at any time may adjourn the hearing of any proceedings in such manner and upon such terms as to costs or otherwise, as the court thinks fit.

-(4) A warden may, of his own motion, at any time during the hearing of any proceedings in the warden’s court, call any expert witness to give evidence in relation to any technical matter arising in the course of those proceedings, but before doing so the warden shall give to each party to the proceedings reasonable notice of his intention so to do.
+(4) A warden’s court may, of its own motion, at any time during the hearing of any proceedings in the warden’s court, call any expert witness to give evidence in relation to any technical matter arising in the course of those proceedings, but before doing so it shall give to each party to the proceedings reasonable notice of its intention so to do.

+[Section 138 amended by No. 39 of 2004 s.
+74.]

 139. Contempt of court

 (1) Where a person in or during the course of any proceedings in a warden’s court insults or threatens the warden or any officer of the court, or interrupts or obstructs the proceedings of the court, or in any other manner is guilty of any contempt in the face of the court, the warden may direct any officer of the court, or any police officer to take such person into custody and to detain him until the rising of the court or until further order.